-This field experience is designed to enable teacher candidates to develop competence in teaching secondary school-age students with and without disabilities in the science inclusive classroom.
-Teacher candidates are expected to demonstrate attitudes, knowledge and skills essential to effective teaching consistent with New York State Learning Standards and Ontario Expectations.
-Teacher candidates will develop their final showcase portfolio throughout the semester in conjunction with the professional seminar.
+This full-time field experience is designed to enable teacher candidates to develop competence in teaching middle and secondary school-age students with and without disabilities in the inclusive classroom.
+Teacher candidates are expected to demonstrate knowledge, skills and dispositions essential to effective teaching.
+Teacher candidates will develop their final showcase portfolio in conjunction with the professional seminar.
 Student teachers are supervised by an experienced cooperating teacher and the university supervisor.

-EDU 475 Student Teaching in Secondary and Special Education Social Studies
+Student Teaching in Secondary and Special Education Social Studies

-This field experience is designed to enable teacher candidates to develop competence in teaching secondary school-age students with and without disabilities in the social studies inclusive classroom.
-Teacher candidates are expected to demonstrate attitudes, knowledge and skills essential to effective teaching consistent with New York State Learning Standards and Ontario Expectations.
-Teacher candidates will develop their final showcase portfolio throughout the semester in conjunction with the professional seminar.
+This full-time field experience is designed to enable teacher candidates to develop competence in teaching middle and secondary school-age students with and without disabilities in the social studies inclusive classroom.
+Teacher candidates are expected to demonstrate knowledge, skills and dispositions essential to effective teaching.
+Teacher candidates will develop their final showcase portfolio in conjunction with the professional seminar.
 Student teachers are supervised by an experienced cooperating teacher and the university supervisor.

-EDU 481 Student Teaching of English Language Arts
+Student Teaching of English Language Arts

-This field experience is designed to allow teacher candidates the opportunity to develop competence in teaching English/language arts at the secondary level.
-Teacher candidates are expected to demonstrate attitudes, knowledge, and skills essential to effective teaching consistent with New York State Learning Standards and Ontario Expectations.
-Teacher candidates will develop their final showcase portfolio throughout the semester in conjunction with the professional seminar.
-Student teachers are supervised by an experienced cooperating teacher and the university supervisor.
+This full-time field experience is designed to allow teacher candidates the opportunity to develop competence in teaching English/ language arts to students at the middle and secondary school level.
+Teacher candidates are expected to demonstrate knowledge, skills and dispositions essential to effective teaching.
+Teacher candidates will develop their final showcase portfolio in conjunction with the professional seminar.
+Student teachers are supervised by a qualified and experienced cooperating teacher and the university supervisor.